 "That sounds good," Potter says, "except its donors can include the X, Y, Z Corporation.
 Well, who is the X, Y, Z Corporation?
 Who knows?"

 The other type includes groups that are registered as non-profits with the IRS.
 They aren't required to disclose any information about where their money comes from.

 "It could be the car industry," Potter says.
 "It could be the coal industry.
 It could be all sorts of groups that have an ax to grind — but you won't know it."

 I Want One, Too

-Texas Gov. Rick Perry stands out in the Republican presidential field as perhaps the biggest SuperPAC magnet.
-At last count, he had at least three clamoring to to support his bid.
+Texas Gov. Rick Perry stands out in the Republican presidential field as perhaps the biggest superPAC magnet.
+At last count, he had at least three clamoring to support his bid.